kevinschoon/go-gdpr/README.md

 ## Usage

 The primary use case for `go-gdpr` is wrapping business logic via the `Processor` interface with the `Server` type.
-There is an additional `Client` which allows the consumer to access the processor via HTTP. `go-gdpr` may also be useful by providing static typs for OpenGDPR.
+There is an additional `Client` which allows the consumer to access the processor via HTTP calls.
+The library may also be useful by providing static typing for other server implementations or other various scenarios.

 ### Simple Processor Example